Staple Hill

 Walking path in autumnal forest

-Come and explore this local hidden gem that lies within the Quantock Hills Area of Outstanding Natural Beauty (AONB), south west of Bridgwater.
+Explore this local hidden gem that lies within the Quantock Hills National Landscape, south west of Bridgwater.

 Bedgebury Forest - pines and trail

-Trinity Hill sits within the East Devon Area of Outstanding Natural Beauty and borders the county of Dorset and nearby town of Lyme Regis.
+Trinity Hill sits within the East Devon National Landscape and borders the county of Dorset and nearby town of Lyme Regis.

 It offers beautiful woodland walks with a variety of forest tracks and pathways to explore as well as areas of open heathland dedicated to wildlife.